 The Sociology Department at Grinnell College invites applications for up to 8 cognate credits to be included as part of the total credits in the major.
-The Department only considers courses with an obvious connection to Sociology (e.g. Sociology is in the course title, the course is offered in a Sociology Department at an accredited college or university, etc.).
+The Department only considers courses with an obvious connection to sociology (e.g. Sociology is in the course title, the course is offered in a Sociology Department at an accredited college or university, etc.).
 The Department cannot accept cognate credit applications for core course offered in the curriculum, including Contemporary Sociological Theory and Empirical Methods of Investigation.
-An application itself does not guarantee acceptance.
-Cognate Credit Application
+An application itself does not guarantee acceptance. writing and research sections.

-Can't find pre-registration information?
-Need to schedule an appointment with the writing lab?
+Can't find preregistration information?
+Need to schedule an appointment with the Writing, Reading, and Speaking Center?

 You know that list of all available courses is around here somewhere--just take a look at our campus resources section and you'll find links to those useful registration and course planning forms as well as various other campus resources of which you can avail.